pawan1198/r-cheatsheets/README.md

 Step – 3: Run the .exe and follow the installation instructions.
 - 3.a.
 Click Next on the welcome window.
 - 3.b.
 Enter/browse the path to the installation folder and click Next to proceed.
 - 3.c.
-Select the folder for the start menu shortcut, click on do not create shortcuts, and click Next.
+Select the folder for the start menu shortcut, click on Do not Create shortcuts, and click Next.
 - 3.d.
 Wait for the installation process to complete.
 - 3.e.
 Click Finish to end the installation.